10 Delicious Birthday Cake Ideas for March Birthdays

-Do you chew gum like Violet Beauregarde in Charlie and the Chocolate Factory?
-Then your ultimate birthday cake is a bubblegum-flavored one — especially appropriate in March thanks to National Bubble Gum Week, which runs from March 14-20.
+Does your child chew gum like Violet Beauregarde in Charlie and the Chocolate Factory?
+Then their ultimate birthday cake is a bubblegum-flavored one — especially appropriate in March thanks to National Bubble Gum Week, which runs from March 14-20.
 One flashy recipe creates bright blue bubblegum-flavored cupcakes covered in electric-pink bubblegum-flavored frosting and topped with a matching blue gumball.
-You can’t chew the cupcakes for hours on end, but it’s the next best thing in cake form.
+They can’t chew the cupcakes for hours on end, but it’s the next best thing in cake form.
 Or, bake your favorite cake and top it with gelatin bubbles your guests will be itching to pop.

 Daniel Tiger Cake

 Daniel Tiger fans may find it tiger-tastic that they share a birth month with Fred Rogers, the original creator of the Neighborhood of Make Believe and its inhabitants.
-Decorate your birthday cake with Daniel and his friends for a grr-ific birthday dessert.
-Request your favorite cake flavor, so when you take a bite, you’ll find yourself singing Mr. Rogers’ famous lyrics: “It’s such a good feeling, a very good feeling!”
+Decorate your child's birthday cake with Daniel and his friends for a grr-ific birthday dessert.

 Chocolate Chip Cookie Cake